 Small diameter wires are not threaded and therefore are subject to micromotion.
 When four or more smooth wires are used with good divergency, stability is adequate.
 When wire number is reduced or divergency is not adequate, surgeons choose to place stopper wires (also called olive wires) to reduce micromotion and enhance stability.
 Stopper wires have a centrally located expanded bead designed for placement against the bone.
 Most situations where hybrid frames are chosen will benefit from the added stability provided by stopper wires.

-Mini, small, and large SK® clamps can be utilized to construct hybrid frames.
+Mini and small SK® clamps can be utilized to construct hybrid frames.
 The SK® ESF System is the most modular veterinary fixator available.
-The small SK® is the most commonly used hybrid frame due to it’s ability to cover a wide patient range.
-Large SK® hybrid frames are not often utilized unless one needs ESF pins larger than 4.0mm.
+The small SK® is the most commonly used hybrid frame due to its ability to cover a wide patient range.

 Diameter is the key element in determining the stiffness or resistance to bending of a fixation pin.
 Hybrid (and circular frame) fixation wires are of small diameter, but placing them under tension can enhance their mechanical performance.
 IMEX® provides a wire-tensioning device for this purpose.
 When the distance the wire spans is short (small diameter rings) or the patient is small (mini rings), wire tensioning is not necessary.
 When ring diameters or patients are large, wires must be tensioned to achieve adequate mechanical stability.